gdepeute/dae.notes/projects.md

 - DisasterAlert Mobile (nearing completion)
   - in testing now, previously paid for
-  - scheduled to be complete 3/31
 - Asset Protection (nearing completion)
   - in active development, already paid for
   - to be deployed with 7.4
-  - scheduled to be complete 3/31
 - IAEA Phase 2 (nearing completion)
   - development about to begin, next phase of hazards (Wildfire, Tsunami, Tornado)
   - leverage for Mercedes Benz Custom Reports for Wildfire